twolfson/nightlife/cities/japan_tokyo.md

   - First area's small dance floor had a few people but was danceable
   - Second area's medium dance floor was full but had room to dance
   - No reentry
+- When rain is present
+  - Large umbrellas are collected at the door
+  - Compact umbrellas are allowed to be stored in lockers
 - Club tends to blast music which is abnormal for Tokyo, this will leave your ears ringing
 - Staff speaks good English
 - There were a few foreigners